-When books are stored in a room with a fireplace or if there is a small fire, the books can be damaged by smoke and soot.
+When a book is stored in a room with a fireplace or if there is a small fire, it can be damaged by smoke and soot.
 After dusting completely, use a vulcanized rubber sponge, sold as a soot sponge, to remove the soot from the book.

-Working from the center of each page toward the edges, gently wipe the surface that is soot-stained with a dry sponge.
+- Working from the center of each page toward the edges, gently wipe the surface that is soot-stained with a dry sponge.
 The soot will be transferred from the page to the sponge.

-If the book has a smoky odor, place it in a sealable plastic container with at least one cup of baking soda or activated charcoal.
+- If the book has a smoky odor, place it in a sealable plastic container with at least one cup of baking soda or activated charcoal.

 Reverse Moisture Damage

 If the book feels damp but has no mildew, fan the pages and sprinkle heavily with cornstarch then place in a well-ventilated spot to dry.
-Do not place in direct sunlight or near a high-heat source.
+Do not place it in direct sunlight or near a high-heat source.
 Use a circulating fan to move the air more quickly.

 - Prepare the cleaning space by placing some waxed paper or plain newsprint under the book.
 This will help catch any mildew spores and prevent them from spreading.
 This paper will be thrown away.

-Again, use a dry vulcanized rubber sponge (soot sponge) to clean away the spotty mildew spores.
+- Again, use a dry vulcanized rubber sponge (soot sponge) to clean away the spotty mildew spores.
 As the mildew is transferred to the sponge, move to a clean area or a new piece of sponge.

-Start at the center of the page and move out to the edges.
+- Start at the center of the page and move out to the edges.
 It is a very slow process that will not remove all of the stains but it will remove the spores and prevent further damage.

-Dispose of the sponges, gloves, and wax paper in a sealed plastic bag and take it directly to an outdoor garbage bin.
+- Dispose of the sponges, gloves, and wax paper in a sealed plastic bag and take it directly to an outdoor garbage bin.